BuildWithLal/ai-powered-chatbots/README.md

 - **OpenAI Models**: The bots use OpenAI's GPT models to process natural language queries and respond in a human-like manner.
 - **LangChain**: LangChain is used for documents loading, splitting and embedding into Pinecone
 - **Pinecone**: Pinecone is used to keep embedded documents and used later as a context
+- **HuggingFace**: For some bot, pre-trained models are integrated from HuggingFace in a specific domain
 - **LiteralAI**: For observability and persistent messages/threads
 - **Expandable**: The repository will continue to grow with additional AI bots that demonstrate practical applications of conversational AI in various domains.